PrEP

 4. Have a partner who is HIV Positive

-For personalized guidance on PrEP and medication coverage options, schedule a consultation with a Lone Star Circle of Care HIV Prevention Navigator.
-They can answer your questions and connect you with resources.
+For personalized guidance on PrEP and medication coverage options, schedule an appointment with a Lone Star Circle of Care primary care provider.
+They can answer your questions and help you determine if PrEP is right for you.

 What if I don’t have insurance?

-Our HIV prevention navigators can enroll you into the Ready, Set, PrEP program to get your medication at no cost to you.
+Our teams can enroll you into a patient assistance program to get your medication at no cost to you.

 What if I have insurance?

-Even if you have insurance, our HIV prevention navigators can assist you in enrolling in a patient assistance program.
+Even if you have insurance, our teams can assist you in enrolling in a patient assistance program.
 This program is usually offered through the pharmaceutical company that makes the medication.
 Click here to learn more.

 How do I qualify for the program?